pytorch/serve/docs/batch_inference_with_ts.md

 To support batch inference, TorchServe needs the following:

 1. TorchServe model configuration: Configure `batch_size` and `max_batch_delay` by using the  "POST /models" management API.
-   TorchServe needs to know the maximum batch size that the model can handle and the maximum time that TorchServe should wait for each batch request.
+   TorchServe needs to know the maximum batch size that the model can handle and the maximum time that TorchServe should wait to fill each batch request.
 2. Model handler code: TorchServe requires the Model handler to handle batch inference requests.

 For a full working example of a custom model handler with batch processing, see [resnet152_handler.py](../examples/image_classifier/resnet_152_batch/resnet152_handler.py)